CodeInvers3/PPPwn_ow/README.md

 - USB drive with 1GB or more of storage.
 - Tested model [GL-MT300N-V2 Mango](https://www.gl-inet.com/products/gl-mt300n-v2/)

-## Offline Installation Download PPPwn_ow.zip (Requires installing rp-pppoe-server from LuCI before continuing)
+## Offline Installation Download PPPwn_ow.zip (Requires rp-pppoe-server and rp-pppoe-common from OpenWrt release version)

-1. Download the `PPPwn_ow.zip` and `pppwn.tar.gz` files from my repository.
+1. Search and download the compatible version of PPPoe-server and PPPoe-common from `https://downloads.openwrt.org/releases/`.
-2. Extract the `PPPwn_ow.zip` and `pppwn.tar.gz` files.
+2. Download and extract the `PPPwn_ow.zip` and `pppwn.tar.gz` files from my repository.
-3. Copy the `pppwn` file to the `PPPwn_ow` folder.
+3. Copy the `pppwn`, `rp-pppoe-common.ipk` and `rp-pppoe-server.ipk` files to the `PPPwn_ow` folder (The file names must be exactly as described).
 4. Transfer the `PPPwn_ow` folder using WinSCP.
 Use the SCP protocol with the host address 192.168.8.1 and port 22.
 5. Open Git Bash or PuTTY and access the terminal.
-Navigate to the directory where installer-offline.sh is located using the `cd /path` command.
+Navigate to the directory where `installer-offline.sh` is located using the `cd /path` command.
 6. Run the following command to perform the installation:
     ```sh
     chmod +x installer-offline.sh && ./installer-offline.sh
     ```
     You will receive the "installation complete" message.
-7. Go to http://192.168.8.1/pppwn.html and setup.
+7. Go to http://192.168.8.1/pppwn.html and complete the setup.

 ## Common Installation